OpenFn/ai-analytics/README.txt

     reading the queue back via the API after creating it).

 code-judge-human-review-queue.mjs
-    A narrower successor to human-review-queue-old.mjs, scoped to just one
+    [This has been adapted into an OpenFN workflow] A narrower successor to human-review-queue-old.mjs, scoped to just one
     evaluator: every observation that has a "Code quality judge v5" score in the last 7 days (no restriction by trace type needed - that score only ever attaches to job_chat observations anyway).
 Selection is 5